shuozhixu/Modelling_2024/README.md

 - Lines 3 and 4.
 Change the two large numbers to zero
 - Linne 25.
 Change the data file name to `data.MoNbTa_random`

-Once the simulation is finished, you will find a file `cn.out`, which contains RDF information.
+Once the simulation is finished, we will find a file `cn.out`, which contains RDF information.

 Then build a new directory named `WCP_random` and move three files there: `cn.out`, `cn.sh`, and `csro.sh`.
 The last two files can be found in the `MoNbTa/wc/` directory in this GitHub repository.